 - also carries a higher risk of false positives, which a colonoscopy does not

 Cologuard also doesn’t require any preparation.
 You don’t need to stop taking medications or fast before you take a Cologuard test.
+If covered by insurance, Cologuard costs significantly less than a colonoscopy.

 False positives can create a lot of unnecessary stress and worry while you wait for follow-up testing.
 The high levels of false positives associated with Cologuard make some doctors wary of the test.

-You may want to address concerns, fears, and questions you have about both the colonoscopy and Cologuard screening methods at your next routine visit.
+You may want to address any concerns, fears, and questions you have about both the colonoscopy and Cologuard screening methods at your next routine visit.